Shushpancheak/salesman-problem-solver/README.md

 # salesman-problem-solver
-Automatically solves TSP using Christofides algorithm with length &lt; 2 * optimal length or Simulated annealing
+Automatically solves TSP using algorithm with length of the way < 2 * optimal or Simulated annealing.